thgrass/mqtt.nvim/README.md

 ## Features

-- 🔌 Connect to any MQTT broker (host, port, optional username/password).
+- Connect to any MQTT broker (host, port, optional username/password).
-- 📬 Subscribe to one or more topics and see live messages appended to a scratch buffer.
+- Subscribe to one or more topics and see live messages appended to a scratch buffer.
-- 📤 Publish arbitrary payloads to topics from within Neovim.
+- Publish arbitrary payloads to topics from within Neovim.
-- ⚡️ Asynchronous: uses Neovim’s job API to run `mosquitto_sub` and `mosquitto_pub` without blocking the UI.
+- Asynchronous: uses Neovim’s job API to run `mosquitto_sub` and `mosquitto_pub` without blocking the UI.
-- 🧠 Small footprint: the core plugin is ~100 lines of Lua.

 ## Requirements